 - salt and pepper to taste

-- Poke several holes in corned beef brisket in bag with a fork.
+- Poke several holes in corned beef brisket in plastic packaging with a fork.
 Place in large soup pot, cover with cold water and bring to a boil.
-Reduce heat and simmer according to directions on package to match with size.
-For 2 lb brisket allow at least 2 1/2 hours.
+Reduce heat and simmer according to directions on package to match with size, boiling a little less time than required.If package recommends not boiling in bag, remove corned beef from packaging, rinse, cover with cold water and cook as instructed above.
+Add chicken broth as needed to keep liquid level above meat.

 - Peel and cube potatoes and carrots.
 Add to broth after 30 minutes and continue cooking for an additional 30 minutes.
 When all vegetables are fork tender, taste and season with salt if necessary.